-I purchased my first RV rating guide from them well over 10 years ago and used them extensively when I purchased my current rig over 5 years ago.
+I purchased my first RV rating guide from them well over ten years ago and used them extensively when I bought my current rig over five years ago.

 As I have been recently searching for a new rig (for me, a very long process), I've been once again using their up-to-date RV rating guides.

 It's interesting to see how the best RV brands have changed over the years.

-RV manufacturers that once made top rated RVs are now among the RV brands to avoid (mostly because a lot of these brands are now owned by large corporations).
+RV manufacturers that once made top-rated RVs are now among the RV brands to avoid (mainly because many of these brands are now owned by large corporations).

-The RV Consumer Group publishes annual RV rating guides for towables (travel trailers and fifth wheels) and motorhomes.
+The RV Consumer Group publishes annual RV rating guides for towables and motorhomes.

 They also publish a less comprehensive guide to truck camper manufacturers.
 (Past year issues are also available.)

-In addition to the rating guides, the RV Consumer Group publishes books on how to inspect RVs and how to properly purchase one.
+In addition to the rating guides, the RV Consumer Group publishes books on how to inspect RVs and how to purchase one properly.